-Tender pork tenderloin, Hatch green chile and bell peppers, and a fresh corn and black bean salsa make these Pork Fajita Tacos with Corn and Black Bean Salsa extra special.
+Tender pork tenderloin, Hatch green chile and bell peppers, and a fresh corn and black bean salsa make these fajita-style Pork Tenderloin Tacos with Corn and Black Bean Salsa extra special.
 They come together quickly, they're super healthy, and full of south-of-the-border flavor!

 If you have followed me for any length of time, you know we LOVE TACOS at Andersen casa.
 When I recently posted the recipe for a grilled corn and black bean salsa with Hatch green chile I pondered what type of taco would make it sing.
 Pork tenderloin was calling my name!

 So, pork pairs really well with Hatch chile...
 (Have you seen my slow cooker pork and Hatch chile recipe?)
 My wheels were spinning.
-We're adding Hatch green chile strips, bell pepper strips, and thin-sliced onions, hence the "fajita tacos" in the title.
+We're adding Hatch green chile strips, bell pepper strips, and thin-sliced onions.
+They remind me of fajitas, though they're really tacos!

 Lastly, I have to talk about my dry Mexican mole spice blend.
 I use it in so many of my recipes, and my husband loves it as a rub when he smokes a pork loin.
 It is comprised of cumin, cocoa powder, ancho powder, and cinnamon.
 I keep a jar of it mixed up in my kitchen.
 If you're not ready "to commit," I will also provide amounts for just tonight!

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.